 If you are interested in joining us, please read this page to find out more.

-The choir is currently led by Cait Hodgkiss and members sing in 2, 3 or 4 parts.
+The choir is led by Rupert Feld our M.D. and pianist.
+Members usually sing in 2, 3 or 4 parts.

 Music includes modern arrangements of choral standards, music from shows, gospel numbers, folk classics and popular music arranged for female voices.
 The choir is always interested to hear from anyone who would like to join us, even if they haven’t sung for a number of years.
 We have members of all ages and some had not sung since school when they joined us.

 The choir rehearses weekly in Whittington, Lichfield and performs a number of concerts throughout the year.
 Our concerts give us the opportunity to express our love of singing and entertain our audiences, at the same time enabling us to raise funds for local organisations or charities and cover the choir’s running costs, although most of our expenses are covered by member subscriptions.
-This year the choir has adopted The PAthway Project as it’s charity for 2018.
+This year the choir has adopted Myeloma UK as it’s charity for 2019 and during the first concert of the year raised over £800 for the charity.

-Please look at the ‘Concert Schedule’ page to find out about future performances.
+Please look at the ‘Concert Schedule’ page to find out about future performances, including for Myeloma UK

 The choir is always interested in hearing from organisations who would like to use our services.
 You can contact us by clicking the ‘Contact Us’ link.

 In January 2018 the choir took part in a concert at Lichfield Cathedral for the charity ‘Live Life Give Life’.
-Cait Hodgkiss, our M.D., was Musical Director for this event involving 5 choirs, 5 musicans and 2 solists singing pieces from Broadway Musicals.
-The event raised £3200 for the benefit of the charity.
+Cait Hodgkiss was Musical Director for this event, involving 5 choirs, 5 musicans and 2 soloists singing pieces from Broadway Musicals.
+The event raised £3200 for the charity.

-During 2017 the chour raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for friends and family.
+During 2017 the choir raised £486 for Scleroderma UK through raffles, donations for refreshments and a social evening for friends and family.